diegosalazar343/galactus-project/README.md

 | "Should return back the users age if that value is less than the average life expectancy" | {15,50}, | expect(answer.jupitarPassed()).toEqual(1). |

 ## Setup
-_Go to Github_
-_search diegosalazar343._
+* Go to Github
+* search diegosalazar343.
-_Clone the Galactus-Calculator project github repo._
+* Clone the Galactus-Calculator project github repo.
-_To clone the repository first you must navigate to the main page of the repository._
+* To clone the repository first you must navigate to the main page of the repository.
-_Above the list of files, click Code._
+* Above the list of files, click Code.
-_To clone the repository click the clipboard icon._
+* To clone the repository click the clipboard icon.
-_Now Open Terminal_
+* Now Open Terminal
-_Change the current working directory to the location where you want the cloned directory._
+* Change the current working directory to the location where you want the cloned directory.
-_Type git clone, and then paste the URL you copied earlier.
-It should look like this: $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY._
+ * Type git clone, and then paste the URL you copied earlier.
+It should look like this: $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY.
-_Open the project in VS Code_
+* Open the project in VS Code
-_Edit the numbers in the galactus.tests.js file_
+* Edit the numbers in the galactus.tests.js file
-_run npm run test to see your results, to do this follow the steps below_ _First install Node on your machine if you don't have it already.
-To do this open your terminal and type brew install node_ _To double check if it installed run node -v and it should return something like this v0.10.31_ _Now run the command npm install_
+* run npm run test to see your results, to do this follow the steps below.
+* First install Node on your machine if you don't have it already.
+To do this open your terminal and type brew install node.
+* To double check if it installed run node -v and it should return something like this v0.10.31
+* Now run the command npm install.